-- Consistent with prior years, the Committee awarded 50 percent of the Named Executive Officers' Long-Term Incentive in restricted stock that ratably vests over three years.
+- Consistent with prior years, the Committee awarded 50 percent of the Named Executive Officers' Long-Term Incentive in restricted stock that ratably vests over three years. - In addition, Mr. Evans, our COO-Utilities, received an additional restricted stock award of 9,960 shares in February 2012 that cliff vests in February 2017 as a retention incentive.

 We also have several governance programs in place to align our executive compensation with shareholder interests and to mitigate risks in our plans.
 These programs include stock ownership guidelines and clawback provisions in our short- and long-term incentive award agreements.
-At our 2011 annual meeting, 95% of our voting shareholders approved our executive compensation for 2010, which we consider highly supportive of our current compensation philosophy.